dxf2machine/d2m/README.md

 # DXF2Machine
 This project is a fork from DXF project.
-DXF files can translate into machine code.
+DXF2Machine translate's DXF files into machine code.

+For more information you can see the javadoc [here](http://cguagliano.github.io/DXF2Machine/javadocs/)

    Copyright 2014, Celeste Gabriela Guagliano.